merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 |Trichodesmium_sp_MAG_R01_000000000003|RED_SEA-Trichodesmium_sp|5360|0.343|0|0.0|0.0|0.0|0.0|0|0|0.0|18|0.0|0.0|0.0|
 |Trichodesmium_sp_MAG_R01_000000000004|RED_SEA-Trichodesmium_sp|5380|0.346|14|0.07305|0.2599|0.0|0.0|0|9|1.212|18|0.1667|0.6921|0.4294|

+This MAG is quite fragmented, with many short contigs.
+There is quite a lot of variability across the contigs' read recruitment statistics, but overall it seems like few reads mapped to any single contig, yielding low detection and coverage scores.
+But we want to know whether _the genome as a whole_ is present in this metagenome -- how can we get similar statistics for the entire MAG?

-But if you look at the program help page, you might notice that you could also elect to compute these metrics on a per-gene level or a per-genome level.
+If you look at the program help page, you might notice that you could also elect to compute these metrics on a per-gene level or a per-genome level.
 Let's do it again to get genome-level stats.
-We will need to make a collection-txt file to tell anvi'o that all contigs in the database belong to our _Trichodesmium sp._ genome:
+We will need to make a collection-txt file to tell anvi'o that all contigs in the contigs database belong to our _Trichodesmium sp._ genome:

 ```bash
 # extract the contig names from the FASTA file (removing the initial '>' character)